AYJACKSON-ICS4U/20time-log-due-every-saturday-night-MatthewBelanger/README.md

 Week 8:
 I didn't have a lot of time this week but during the time that I did have I was mostly trying to figure out git so I can upload my files for tetris this way as it will be much more efficent and I'll be able to see commit history.
 I've craeted a local repository to store my files I just to figure out how to upload it to my github repository.
 I'll hopefully have it ready within the next couple days and once I do I'll go back to finishing up my tetris project which I'll upload using git.

+Week 9:
+This week I mostly worked on using Git through the terminal on my computer which I now have fully functioning.
+I was able to create a local repository which I added all of my files too, then everytime I made changes locally I was able to commit them then push them up to GitHub.
+Now that I have Git working smoothly it will be much easier for my to commit all of my changes and I'll be able to see my entire commit history.
+For next week I'm going to work on finishing up my Tetris game which is coming along well.
+I've added a few things to the game since last time, I've made it so the blocs are randomly generated in random shapes which then fall down the screen.
+For the future I have to work on the blocs falling as there are a few bugs at the moment then all I have to do is add user interaction and I'm done the game.